-A student must be making satisfactory progress in or have successfully completed 1st semester program course work to continue in the program or enroll for the spring semester.
+A student must be making satisfactory progress in or have successfully completed 1st semester program

 Students will be given the opportunity to sit for EPA refrigerant handling certification and other industry credentials that are nationally recognized from coast to coast.
 The program is overseen by an advisory board consisting of industry representatives and instructors to make sure the curriculum is aligned with the state standard, up to date and responsive to current industry practices.